 2:30pm - 4:00pm:

-(78) “Investigating and Prosecuting an OMG: A Case Study”, by Special Agent Lee Hoover, ATF; and Investigator Pete Delatorre, Richmond Hill Police Department, Richmond Hill, GA.
+(78) “Investigating and Prosecuting an OMG: A Case Study”, by Michael Tabarrok, Assistant Attorney General 3, Office of the Attorney General Chris Carr, Prosecution Division, Gangs, Atlanta, GA; Special Agent Lee Hoover, ATF; and Investigator Pete Delatorre, Richmond Hill Police Department, Richmond Hill, GA.
 Restricted to law enforcement.
-ERIE.
+WASHINGTON PARK 2.
 Ts: 1; 6; 15; 21; 25; 30.

 3:00pm - 4:00pm: